History

 Following extensive discussions it was agreed to broaden the remit to include all companion animals, not just dogs.
 The committee would concentrate on the welfare of companion animals thereby addressing the welfare needs of some 13 million dogs and cats in the U.K. as well as several million other companion animal species, and horses where they were kept as companion animals.
 The importance of companion animals is exemplified by the fact that one in every two households in the U.K. owns a companion animal.

-Subsequently representatives of a number of companion animals welfare organisations, members of both Houses of Parliament and other interested parties elected a Steering Committee under the Chairmanship of Lord Soulsby of Swaffham Prior.
-The Committee comprised the following members:
+A Steering Committee comprising representatives of a number of companion animals welfare organisations, members of both Houses of Parliament and other interested parties under the Chairmanship of Lord Soulsby of Swaffham Prior, launched CAWC as an independent organisation in 1999 with funding through a charitable trust, the Welfare Fund for Companion Animals (WFCA).